AndunHH/spacemouse/README.md

 5. Choose modifier function:

 ## Modifier Function
-Choose a modifier function with the help of the following picture.
+Choose a modifier function to change the linear relationship between raw and processed data.

 Note, that the Squared Tan function act like a dead zone filter, because small inputs are resulting in a small output, which may reduce unwanted movements.

 ![picture illustrating the different modifier functions](pictures/modifierFunctions-a115-b115.svg)